knita-io/knita/README.md

 Thank you for considering contributing to Knita!
 All kinds of contributions are welcome, whether you're fixing bugs, adding new features, improving documentation, or helping others.

 #### Guidelines
-Code Style: Please follow the coding style used in the project.
+* **Code Style**: Please follow the coding style used in the project.
 Consistent code style helps maintain readability and quality.
-Write Tests: If you add a new feature, please write tests to cover it.
+* **Write Tests**: If you add a new feature, please write tests to cover it.
 If you're fixing a bug, consider adding a test that verifies the fix.
-Documentation: Update the documentation to reflect any changes you make.
+* **Documentation**: Update the documentation to reflect any changes you make.
 Good documentation helps others understand how to use and contribute to the project.
-Pull Request Reviews: Be open to feedback and revisions.
+  ( **Pull Request Reviews**: Be open to feedback and revisions.
 Pull requests are a conversation, and improving the codebase is a collaborative effort.

 #### Getting Help
 If you need any help or have questions, feel free to open an issue or join the community discussions.